AI & Automation

 Preparing the Next Generation for AI: Part 3 – Critical Thinking

-Additionally, we need to be modeling this in our day-to-day life, and a question you can ask yourself to see if you’re using your own critical thinking skills is: Do you take what you’re told from sources you trust at face value?
+We need to be modeling this in our day-to-day life, and a question you can ask yourself to see if you're using your own critical thinking skills is: do you take what you're told from sources you trust at face value?
 Often this comes in the form of political or religious opinions.
-If have strong views on social, political, or religious topics and you aren’t frequently validating them through research using explicitly sources that disagree with you then you’re likely not setting the right example for how to think critically.
+If you have strong views on social, political, or religious topics and you aren't frequently validating them through research explicitly using sources that disagree with you, then you're likely not setting the right example for how to think critically.

 The Quantum-Battery Heist (Chronos Labs)